Cookie Dough Truffles

-- ½ cup butter, softened
+- ½ cup (113 g) butter, softened

-- ¾ cup packed brown sugar
+- ¾ cup (159 g) packed brown sugar

-- 2 1/4 cups all-purpose flour
+- 2 ¼ cups (320 g) all-purpose flour

-- 1 can (14 ounces) sweetened condensed milk
+- 1 (14-ounce) can sweetened condensed milk

 - 1 teaspoon vanilla extract

-- ½ cup miniature semisweet chocolate chips
+- ½ cup (85 g) miniature semisweet chocolate chips

-- ½ cup chopped walnuts (optional, I did not add them)
+- ½ cup chopped walnuts, optional, I did not add them

 - 1 ½ pounds semisweet chocolate candy coating, chopped

 - Shape into 1-inch balls; place on waxed paper-lined baking sheets.
 Loosely cover and freeze for 1-2 hours or until firm.
 (The dough softens quickly at room temperature so it works best if they are frozen, not just chilled in the refrigerator.)